nicklockwood/SwiftFormat/README.md

 To see exactly which rules were applied to a given file, you can use the `--verbose` command-line option to force SwiftFormat to print a more detailed log as it applies the formatting. **NOTE:** running in verbose mode is slower than the default mode.

-You can disable rules for specific files or code ranges by using `swiftformat:` directives in comments inside your Swift files.
+You can disable rules for specific files or code ranges by using `swiftformat:` directives in comments inside your Swift file.
 To temporarily disable one or more rules inside a source file, use:

 ```swift
 // swiftformat:disable <rule1> [<rule2> [rule<3> ...]]